Binary-Systems/VINNIX/README.md

 # VINNIX - Vincente's Imitation Unix
 VINNIX is a Real Time Executive (RTEX) for the 6809 that allows cooperative multitasking with "TASKS" writen in C.
-This executive is based on the 6800 Real Time Executive originally supplied with Motorola Real Time FORTRAN, then was enhanced and adapted to the Wintek C cross-compiler in 1988-1989
+This executive is based on the 6800 Real Time Executive originally supplied with Motorola Real Time FORTRAN, then was enhanced and adapted to the Wintek C cross-compiler in 1988-1989.
+No, its nothing like UNIX, but one can dream.

 # VIOS - Vincente's Input/Output System
 VIOS is a set of 6809 Interrupt based IO routines for the 6850 ACIA.